 After specifying the performance area, select the performance counter from the counters list, that you plan to monitor.
 In addition, specify the threshold, a number describes that selected counter for the alert, and the behavior of the counter that fires the alert.
 For example, the alert can be fired if the current counter value rises above, becomes equal to or falls below the defined counter threshold.

 In our example, we will monitor if the number of created transactions in the connected SQL Server instance exceeds 100 transactions.
-And as a response, we will execute a SQL Agent job that takes a transaction log backup for the users’ database to prevent running the transaction log file out of free space, as shown below:
+And as a response, we will execute a SQL Server Agent job that takes a transaction log backup for the users’ database to prevent running the transaction log file out of free space, as shown below:

 After performing heavy load of transactions on the monitored SQL Server instance, you will see that the transaction log backup job is executed successfully after being invoked by the Alert 5, as shown below: